How Suze Orman

 These and many other victims of Orman's "Approved" card fraud deserve to get their money back!

 As an author and filmmaker who aspires to help bring light to the world through creative works, it is not possible for me to stay silent while watching this con artist who conned and plundered many people who I personally know, and who has scammed and caused serious damage to our economy and the fabric of society, using trusted media figures to perpetrate her frauds and the interests of banks, corporations, and billionaires who have propped her up and kept "Suze Orman Inc." in a position of undeserved extreme influence, in spite of hundreds of articles warning consumers about her deceptive shenanigans for nearly three decades.
-Here are just a few of many warning articles over the years:

 In this exposé, you will see some of the most popular figures in American news, media, and politics assisting with unleashing Suze Orman’s plundering schemes that have distorted the United States economy and stolen millions of dollars from their viewers, fans, and supporters.
-Knowingly?
-Unknowingly?
-Watch the film and decide.

 Over the past three decades Orman's strings of scams, shams, and shenanigans have filled Orman's offshore accounts and the coffers of her corporate, bank, and billionaire partners and supporters.
 In this film you will see George Stephanopoulos, Arianna Huffington, Juju Chang, John King, Ali Velshi, Michael Moore, Tavis Smiley, Senator Elizabeth Warren, and Wendy Williams acting as corrupt infomercial hosts to Orman’s deceptive and predatory schemes, including her Approved card scam that sought to convince millions to close their bank accounts and put their money on Orman's shoddily run, fee infested card.